- University >

 - greeting

-- Prof. Dirk Metzger, Vice President Technische Hochschule Mittelhessen
+- Prof. Dirk Metzger, Vice President of Technische Hochschule Mittelhessen

 - Gerda Weigel-Greilich, City Councilor, Department IV, City of Gießen